 Nicotine addiction can be difficult to overcome.
 The National Institute on Drug Abuse (NIDA) reports that every year, approximately 35 million smokers try to quit, but only about 15 percent are actually successful.
 People experiencing withdrawal symptoms from nicotine commonly experience irritability, powerful cravings, depression, difficulty sleeping, anxiety, heightened appetite, as well as trouble concentrating or remembering things.

 However, there are ways to increase your chances of kicking the habit for good.
 Most experts agree the best methods combine medication – whether it’s nicotine replacement therapy (transdermal patch, gum, lozenges, etc.) or another medication such as Chantix – with behavioral therapy.

-Enterhealth offers a number of different smoking-cessation methods and behavioral therapies that utilize the latest science-based tools, medications and therapeutic techniques.
+Enterhealth Ranch and The Enterhealth Outpatient Center of Excellence both offer a number of different smoking cessation methods and behavioral therapies that utilize the latest science-based tools, medications and therapeutic techniques.
 In the Enterhealth smoking cessation program, you not only get access to the latest scientific methods to make it easier for you to stop successfully, you also get access to addiction-trained psychiatrists and therapists via our innovative, easy-to-use telehealth web interface.
 This affords patients convenient and confidential access to this care from the comfort of their own home.
 Additionally, our approach of creating individual treatment plans for each patient means we can pair the best possible methods and medications with each patient to get the best possible outcome.

 Call 800.388.4601 or visit Enterhealth.com to learn more.